 Exchange Programme for Hybrid Imaging Fellowships

 ESOR, in partnership with ESHIMT, has organised one spot in an Exchange Programme for a Hybrid Imaging Fellowship, which is aimed at rounding off educational requirements for subspecialty fellowships.
-The programmes are structured and mentored, and they are offered at two major European volunteer reference centres to choose from:
+The programme is structured and mentored, and is offered at Tubingen University Hospital (Tübingen/Germany).

 The indications for hybrid imaging are rapidly evolving with the development of new tracers, refined scanning equipment and an increasing amount of scientific data.
 Patients with oncologic diseases are still the major group but hybrid imaging in cardiac and neurologic diseases are increasing.
 Even if fluoro-deoxy-glucose (FDG) is the most commonly used tracer, several other tracers are used to visualize a variety of biochemical changes on the molecular scale.
 Hybrid imaging in oncology is mainly used for staging but also for tissue characterization, treatment planning and evaluation, and follow-up.

-The Exchange Programme for Hybrid Imaging Fellowship offers an opportunity to complement training in this field of radiology.
+The Exchange Programme for Hybrid Imaging Fellowship offers an opportunity to complement training in this field of radiology and nuclear medicine.
 The three-month exchange will provide intense modular training in PET/CT, SPECT/CT, and PET/MR, and you will also learn about radiochemistry production of tracers, image data processing.

 The exchange programme is organised through ESOR and will expose trainees to all aspects of hybrid imaging under the supervision of an assigned mentor who is fellow member of ESHIMT, in a pre-selected European reference training centre.